logoPostPlanify

 • The trade-off: Iconosquare's analytics — 100+ metrics, competitor tracking, industry benchmarks, custom dashboards — are in a completely different league from Zoho Social's basic reports.
 Zoho Social supports 14 platforms (vs Iconosquare's 8), includes CRM integration, and is cheaper for teams.
 If analytics drive your strategy, Iconosquare wins decisively.
 If platform breadth and CRM matter more, Zoho Social wins.

-For more details, see our Iconosquare alternative page, Iconosquare pricing breakdown, Iconosquare reviews, and Zoho Social vs Iconosquare comparison.
+For more details, see our Iconosquare alternatives, Iconosquare pricing breakdown, Iconosquare reviews, and Zoho Social vs Iconosquare comparison.

 10. Sendible — Best for Agency Profile Management